mcamathleague/mcamathleague.github.io/register.md

 ---
 ## MCAMC Registration

-#### Registration costs $30 per individual and $90 per team of 3-4 students (regardless of team size).
-While recieving money from team members/students for payment keep in mind MySchoolBucks(payment platform) has a 5% service charge on the amount being paid.
+#### Registration costs $30 per individual and $90 per team of 3-4 students (regardless of team size), with a 5% service charge added by the MySchoolBucks payment platform.

 ### I am registering as a/an...
 <div style="text-align: center">